What if I have tested positive for COVID-19?

 Can I get my required testing somewhere else?

-In order to have a green badge, you must get tested through University Health Services.
+In order to have a green testing badge, which clears you for the testing requirements to be on campus, you must get tested through University Health Services.

 Does it hurt to get tested?

 The testing conducted is a self-administered nasal swab.
 It won't hurt, but it might be slightly uncomfortable.
 The test is different from the nasopharyngeal swab, which must be performed by a health care professional and can be painful.
 See the self-swab instructional PDF and self-swab video for a preview of what to expect.

 Does testing collect DNA?